 In the 18th century, ships were sinking because sailors couldn’t figure out where they were.
 Not north-south – that part was easy.
 You measure the angle of the sun or the North Star above the horizon and you’ve got your latitude, your position north or south of the equator.
 Sailors had been doing this reliably for centuries.

 On 22 October 1707, a fleet of Royal Navy warships under Admiral Sir Cloudesley Shovell was returning to England through the Western Approaches.
 Fog.
 No sun for days.
-The navigators estimated they were safely west of the Isles of Scilly.
-They were wrong – they were further east than they thought, because they had no way to know their longitude precisely.
-Four ships struck the rocks off Scilly.
+The navigators’ dead reckoning – weeks of accumulated estimates, each one slightly off – told them they were safely west of the Isles of Scilly.
+They were further east than they thought.
+Four ships struck the rocks.
 The Association, Shovell’s flagship, went down in minutes.
 Nearly two thousand sailors drowned.
-It was one of the worst maritime disasters in British history, and the root cause was that nobody on board could answer the question “how far west are we?”
+It was one of the worst maritime disasters in British history, and the root cause was that nobody on board could answer “what time is it in Greenwich right now?”

 The disaster was so shocking that Parliament offered a prize of £20,000 – millions in today’s money – for a practical solution.
 The Longitude Act of 1714 established the Board of Longitude, and the race was on.